-In the limitless wisdom of the schedulers of the big-time professional golf organizations, it must have seemed like a good idea to somebody to schedule, this week, a Champions Tour major against an LPGA major.
+In the limitless wisdom of the schedulers of the big-time professional golf tours, it must have seemed like a good idea to somebody to schedule, this week, a Champions Tour major against an LPGA major.

 It flat guarantees that constituents of neither will pay attention to the other, which is okay, because nobody is watching either.